Achievable logoAchievable logo

 (spoiler)

 Answer: True, the social science passage is nonfiction.
-This makes sense considering that the social science passage is like a history book.
+This fits because the social science passage is like a history book.

 Humanities

-The trick is that the Humanities passage will either behave like a literary narrative or like a social science passage… and you have to find out which it is.
+The key is that a humanities passage will usually behave either like a literary narrative or like a social science passage - and you need to determine which one.

 1. First, ask yourself if the passage is in first person (using language like “I” or “me”) or in third person (meaning the author is not a character in the text).